find your perfect postgrad program

 Texas was once an independent republic and Texans are very proud of their history.
-It is also known as the Lone Star State, and is the second largest state in terms of its area in the United States.
-The overall population of Texas is about 27.5 million, with the largest cities being Houston, San Antonio, Austin and El Paso.
+It is also known as the Lone Star State, and is the second largest state in terms of its area in the United States after Alaska, and the second largest in terms of population after California The overall population of Texas is about 27.5 million, with the largest cities being Houston, San Antonio, Austin and El Paso.
+Texas shares borders with several US states, including Louisiana to the east, Arkansas to the northeast and Oklahoma to the north.
 The main industry was formally cattle raising, but oil was discovered in the 1900s and there is now a large technology industry.
 Texas has a large Spanish speaking population as it was once part of Mexico.
 With an independent spirit, Texas is a diverse and fascinating place for postgraduate study.
 Houston is the fourth largest city in the US and a popular place for students as there are numerous universities based there.

 Texas has an independent and self-reliant spirit and there are many options for postgraduate study.
 The cities of Houston and Austin offer an especially large range of subjects.
 There are 37 universities based in Texas.
 Many of these are large public institutions with long and proud athletic traditions.

 University of Texas Austin: The University of Texas system is made up of 14 institutions and the University of Texas Austin is the largest and most prestigious institution of this system.
 It is the seventh largest single campus institution in the US with a student population of over 50,000.
 Austin is the capital of Texas and is in the centre of the state about a 2 and a half hour drive from Houston.
 The University of Texas Austin was established in 1881 and has a competitive athletic program.
 Students, staff and alumni are all very proud of the successes of the Texas Longhorn teams in the many sports, such as basketball, football, swimming, golf and volleyball, which they compete in.